 The Real Cost Comparison

-Pulse Edit is €39.99 once, and it runs on the free version of DaVinci Resolve — so your total cost to a working setup can be just €39.99 one-time, no recurring cost.
+Pulse Edit is €13/month (VAT included), and it runs on the free version of DaVinci Resolve — so your total software cost to a working setup can be just €13/month, and you can cancel yourself in one click any time.
 (If you prefer DaVinci Resolve Studio, that's a separate $295 one-time license from Blackmagic, but Pulse Edit doesn't require it.)

 When to Choose Pulse Edit

-• You want the music's beats detected and your Media Pool clips auto-cut onto them, with the AI mood analyzer adapting the pattern
+- You want the music's beats detected and your Media Pool clips auto-cut onto them, with the AI mood analyzer adapting the pattern

 When Premiere Pro Auto Edit Wins